Become a Member on Independence Day

 While it’s true Independence Day will be celebrated a little differently in 2020, the desire to celebrate freedom is still as relevant today as it was in 1776.
 Some may say even more relevant now as the original fight for American independence benefited only white, property-owning men.
 As the centuries progressed and the definition of the phrase “freedom for all” slowly and painstakingly changed in the eyes of the law and its citizens, independent and local news media, like Urban Milwaukee, have been and will continue to be on the front lines of the fight.

-To celebrate that progress, we wanted to offer a special deal for all of our readers interested in supporting the fight for freedom.
+To celebrate that progress, we’re offering a special deal for our readers.
 From now until July 5, you can get an Urban Milwaukee annual membership for only $77.
 It’s your chance to support an independent press that stands behind your right — and the right of every citizen — to be free.
 By joining, you’ll help support a publication that is fiercely mission-centered, with a goal of championing Milwaukee and urban solutions while accurately and aggressively reporting the news.

 Use special discount code JULY42020 to get $22 off of an annual membership for the first year.